Calls for projects for formative evaluation

 Questions concerning the submission of projects and other general issues, as well as the finalized submission package, should be sent to the Executive Secretariat at:

-The fourth call for projects for formative evaluation is open from 1st April to 1st June 2022.
+The forth call for projects for formative evaluation was open from 1st April to 1st June 2022.

 17 projects were received, 12 of which were complete.